frsrgrrw/frsrgrrw/README.md

 # README.md

-- 👋 Hi, I’m @frsrgrrw
+- 👋 Hi, I’m @frsrgrrw I'm a PhD student in Edinburgh, Scotland.
-- 👀 I’m interested in ...
+- 👀 I’m interested in evolutionary computing, program synthesis and software improvement, and machine learing and robotics broadly.
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
 - 📫 You can contact me at [fg28@hw.ac.uk](mailto:fg28@hw.ac.uk)

 <!---